Sergei-Korneev/obsidian-local-images-plus/README.md

 ```

-This plugin has known compatibility issues with following plugins:
+This plugin has known compatibility issues with the following plugins:

 - Paste Image Rename